 Our senior living community has a strong relationship with St Joseph’s Hospital, which is a half mile away in the city of Wayne.
 We also have partnerships with Chilton Hospital, Christian Health Care Center, and other area hospitals.
 We maintain close relationships with a variety of rehabilitation centers, such as Arbor Glen, Preakness Health Care, and Oakland Care Center to name a few.
 A number of specialists visit our community on a regular basis to provide hospice services, podiatry, laboratory, X-ray and wound care.

-At Emeritus at Wayne, we believe our home-like and caring environment is directly related to the care, concern, focus on customer service, and friendliness of our staff.
+At Brookdale Wayne, we believe our home-like and caring environment is directly related to the care, concern, focus on customer service, and friendliness of our staff.
 We recruit and hire employees who have a calling to work with older adults, and that dedication is reflected in our staff and leadership’s impressive longevity at the community.
-Recently, Emeritus at Wayne was honored with an Assisted Living Federation of America (ALFA) “Best of the Best” award.
+Recently, Brookdale Wayne was honored with an Assisted Living Federation of America (ALFA) “Best of the Best” award.

 Our Community Lifestyle

 At Brookdale Wayne, our residents enjoy a full range of physical, social, intellectual, and spiritual activities.
 We gather activity requests from our residents at our monthly activity planning meeting.
 Residents enjoy Wii games, staying connected to family and friends through our onsite computer labs, enjoying live entertainment and participating in volunteer programs.
 Religious services are conducted on a weekly basis.
 Choices are advertised in the monthly calendar and weekly schedule.